Cosmological parameter inference with Bayesian statistics: Bayesian vs Frequentist statistics

 Fundamentally, the main difference between Bayesian and Frequentist statistics is on the definition of probability.
 From a Frequentist point of view, probability has meaning in limiting cases of repeated measurements

-where $n$ denotes the number of successes and $N$ the total number of trials.
-Frequentist statistics defines probability as the limit for the number of independent trials going to infinity.
-Then, \textbf{for Frequentist statistics, probabilities are fundamentally related to frequencies of events}.
-On the other hand, in Bayesian statistics the concept of probability is extended to cover degrees of certainty about a statement. \textbf{For Bayesian statistics, probabilities are fundamentally related to our knowledge about an event}. \\
+where $n$ denotes the number of successes, and $N$ the total number of trials.
+Frequentist statistics defines the probability $P$ as the limit of the number of independent trials going to infinity.
+Then, {{for Frequentist} statistics, probabilities are fundamentally related to frequencies of events}.
+On the other hand, in Bayesian statistics, the concept of probability is extended to cover degrees of certainty about a statement. {{For Bayesian statistics}, probabilities are fundamentally related to our knowledge concerning an event}.